Old media: Challenges faced by old media conglomerates

-Old media as cultural construct and colloquialism
+Old media as a cultural construct and colloquialism

-Old Media, opposed with its newer counterpart, has been found by theorists and historians like Chris Anderson (author of The Long Tail and the long tail phenomenon of mass communication), Marshall McLuhan, Wolfgang Ernst, and Carolyn Marvin to be inaccurate to the realities of mass communication's progression.
-McLuhan, specifically, argues that a medium's information is contingent upon the medium itself.
+Old media, opposed to its newer counterpart, have been found by theorists and historians like Chris Anderson (author of The Long Tail and The Long Tail Phenomenon of Mass Communication), Marshall McLuhan, Wolfgang Ernst, and Carolyn Marvin to be inaccurate to the realities of mass communication's progression.
+McLuhan, specifically, argues that a medium's information is contingent upon the very medium.
 In so doing, it never dies and always remains current.
 Therefore, the binary of old and new media, with new media making old become obsolete, is inaccurate.
-It would be far more accurate, according to theoretical argument of authors like Ernst, to view new and old media as a spectrum.
+It would be far more accurate, according to the theoretical argument of authors like Ernst, to view new and old media as a spectrum.
 The challenges faced by old media, therefore, will never completely remove them from the public mass media sphere.

-"Old media" as an idea only ever existed because "New Media" does.
-In the research of Simone Natale, the use of the term "Old Media" in a survey of books only began to become popular in the late twentieth century once the developments of New Media, such as the internet, became widely available.
-Natale writes of Old Media as a social construct because of this; because no media is old, one compares old to new in hindsight.
+"Old media" as an idea only ever existed because "new media" does.
+In the research of Simone Natale, the use of the term "old media" in a survey of books only began to become popular in the late twentieth century once the developments of new media, such as the Internet, became widely available.
+Natale writes of old media as a social construct because of this; because no medium is old, one compares old to new in hindsight.